 Whether your new business is writing e-books, photography, copy editing, web design, or any of the other thousands of potential business opportunities online, the one thing that everyone should be doing is collecting email address.

 Why?
 Email is a direct line of communication to your raving fans.
 Think about it.
 If someone opts in to your email list, either via a form on your website or because they signed up to receive a lead magnet, it’s because they liked what you had to say and want to hear more.
-What ends up happening is that your email list is a list of people who are the most likely to buy from you in the future.
+In effect, your email list becomes a list of people who are the most likely to buy from you in the future.
 So, when you finally release your first product, you’ll get a much higher conversion rate from your email list than you will from your Facebook fans, Twitter followers, or even paid ads.
 For online-based businesses, your email list is as good as gold.

 Related Reading: Why You Should Start Building a List of Email Addresses

 Email service companies, unlike web hosts, are actually pretty easy to transfer to and from if your email list needs are basic.
 Therefore, for businesses that are starting from scratch (and on a budget), I recommend going with a free service such as MailChimp or MailerLite until you start generating some revenue.
 After business starts picking up, you can switch to a fancier, paid service such as ActiveCampaign.
 With paid services, you’ll get features like segmenting, automation, and split testing.